Signado vs Apollo

 Stay on Apollo if:

-Your primary need is building prospect lists from scratch.
-You don't have a target account list yet and need access to a large contact database to identify companies and decision-makers by industry, size, title, and technology stack.
+Your primary need is filtering a database to build prospect lists from scratch.
+You don't have keywords for your market or buyer audience yet, and you need access to a large contact pool to identify companies and decision-makers by industry, size, title, and technology stack.
 Apollo's filters and database are purpose-built for that job.
 If you're a solo SDR doing volume-first outbound (500+ emails per week, optimizing for top-of-funnel coverage) Apollo handles the full workflow from list building to sequencing.

 1